Last updated on December 10, 2024

 Jump In! is totally worth playing.
 It’s mostly aimed at newer players, but it’s interesting for veterans to try new stuff and get new cards.
 The gameplay in Jump In! is similar to Limited formats where you have a bunch of related commons and uncommons and a rare or mythic.

-Unfortunately there are going to be times when you combine two packets to make a poor deck and get trampled by the opposition, which may scare some newer players.
+Unfortunately, there are going to be times when you combine two packets to make a poor deck and get trampled by the opposition, which may scare some newer players.
 But it’s still an awesome tool to get MTG’s mechanics right and get a sense of Limited gameplay, all for a reasonable 1,000 gold or 200 gems.
-Jump In! is awesome to teach mechanics and Limited gameplay to players that aren’t feeling confident in joining a Quick Draft or playing Sealed Deck.
+Jump In! is great for players who aren’t feeling confident in joining a Quick Draft or playing Sealed Deck.

-Another nice thing is that you can get a glimpse of a set’s theme since the packets are themed.
-For example, the new packets added in March of the Machine bring packs themed around Elesh Norn and her forces among others.
+Another nice thing is that you can get a glimpse of a set’s themes since the packets are themed.
+For example, the additions with The Lost Caverns of Ixalan brought packs themed around crafting and putting permanents in the graveyard.

 What Are the Rewards for Jump In!?